m-lab/mlab-vis-pipeline/README.md

 1. Before diving into any of these, ensure the configurations in `/environments` represent the environment you'll be running against.
 They should by default.
+If you plan to deploy to kubernetes, check `templates/k8s/configmap.yaml`.
+Any properties that do not change between environments are just set there.
+There are defaults for all of them in the code, so they aren't required in other runs but you can configure them by setting those env variables in other contexts.

 2. You need to have a storage bucket setup.
 You can do so by calling after choosing the correct project via `gcloud config set project <mlab-sandbox|mlab-staging...>`